-Italy will once again have the opportunity to shine on home soil when they entertain Wales at the Stadio Olimpico in Rome in the final round of group matches at Euro 2020.
+It is high time to check Wales vs Italy predictions as the date when Italy, a strong favourite with odds of 1.53, will once again have the opportunity to shine on home soil while entertaining Wales at the Stadio Olimpico in Rome is approaching.

 Despite being one of the most successful teams in international football history, the past few years have seen a real slump from the Italians, and the hope from their perspective is that Euro 2020 is the tournament where they can go a seriously long way into proceedings.